zendesk/curlybars/README.md

 #### validate.not_a_partial

-This exception occurs when a path is called as a partial but it's not given the allowed methods definition on the presenter - ie. the following example will raise this exception:
+This exception occurs when a path is called as a partial but it's not given the allowed methods definition on the presenter.
+For example, the following example will raise this exception:

 ```ruby
 class NavigationPresenter